 "Studies haven’t yet determined how much standing helps healthwise," said Dr. I-Min Lee, an associate epidemiologist at Brigham and Women’s Hospital who has studied the risks of sedentary behavior.
 "In population studies, researchers haven’t been able to determine whether the health benefits of reduced sitting time stem from moving around more or from standing still."

-The article points out that calorie burning is about the same for standing and sitting, though some obesity experts believe that standing at work encourages people to move and walk around more.
+The article points out that calorie burning is about the same for standing and sitting, though some experts believe that standing at work encourages people to move and walk around more.
+An October 2018 study analyzed 146 employees at the University Hospitals of Leicester NHS Trust in England and discovered that those who stood periodically at work and walked around instead of sitting all day reported a better job experience.
+They suffered from less job-related fatigue, less anxiety and higher quality of life.

 So is there a solution for the office worker (or for work-at-home writers who tend to sit a lot)?